DPIRD-DMA/OmniCloudMask/README.md

 ## Acknowledgements

--   Special thanks to the [CloudSen12 project](https://cloudsen12.github.io/) for providing valuable training dataset.
+-   Special thanks to the [CloudSen12 project](https://cloudsen12.github.io/) for the dataset used for model versions 1.0, 2.0 and 3.0.
+-   Special thanks to the [KappaSet authors](https://doi.org/10.5281/zenodo.7100327) for the dataset used for model version 3.0.